 Jan 3, 2014 — Students at Rice University in Houston are finding low-cost solutions to big global health problems.
-The women running the program are hoping to get these young engineers hooked on helping.
-One particularly successful device that helps infants breathe has already been tested in Malawi and will be distributed to hospitals around the country.
+One particularly successful device that helps infants breathe has already been tested in Malawi.

 Nov 21, 2013 — Newborns showed signs they're aware of and feel ownership over their bodies.
 Scientists measured how long babies watched a video of another baby being stroked on the face with a paintbrush in a variation on old psychology experiment.

 Oct 21, 2013 — Sharing breast milk has become increasingly popular thanks to milk sharing websites and Facebook groups.
 A study looked at 101 samples of breast milk sold online and found elevated bacteria counts.
 But it's not clear how that could affect babies' health, or if any babies have gotten sick from milk obtained online.